More Than a Diagnosis

 Before she arrived at the Musculoskeletal Institute at UT Health Austin — the clinical practice of Dell Med — Cynthia Corral, LCSW, had gained experience all over Austin.
 She worked as a medical social worker at Ascension Seton, CommUnityCare and Integral Care — three of the city’s major care providers for both insured and uninsured populations.

 Now at UT Health Austin, Corral and fellow social workers provide mental health care, which is typical of a licensed clinical social worker — but less common is the degree to which they provide care coordination for patients.
-Working closely together with the benefit of a shared academic home, the social work team can more easily pinpoint common themes and opportunities for care teams to improve — and as an assistant professor of practice at Hicks, Corral can also train students to provide this level of care.
+Working closely together with the benefit of a shared academic home, the social work team can more easily pinpoint common themes and opportunities for care teams to improve — and as an assistant professor of practice at the Steve Hicks School, Corral can also train students to provide this level of care.

 One example?
 Corral and her teammates noticed that many chronic pain patients arrived at the clinic having experienced complex traumas in their lives — physical or sexual abuse, a history of incarceration or difficulty immigrating to the U.S., for example.